trinhlehainam/Isekaijitaku/ansible/update-ubuntu/README.md

 ### reboot
 - Checks if reboot is required
 - Lists packages requiring reboot
+- Supports excluding hosts from rebooting with `ignore_reboot: true`
 - Supports dependent reboots using `wait_for_inventory_hostname`
 - Uses a two-phase verification for dependent hosts:
   - Checks for a status file indicating the dependent host has rebooted